hack3rs.ca network-security

 triage-questions

-• ?Is there evidence of pre-impact staging (credentials, lateral movement, backup targeting, exfiltration)?
+• ?Is there evidence of pre-impact staging — credential abuse, lateral movement, backup targeting, or outbound data transfer — that predates the most visible event?

-• ?Are backups intact, recent, and tested for the systems most likely to be impacted?
+• ?Are backups intact, recent, and confirmed restorable for the systems most likely to be impacted?

-• ?What logs and evidence must be preserved before broad containment changes?
+• ?What logs and forensic artifacts need to be preserved before broad containment changes overwrite or destroy them?

-• ?What detection gaps allowed the operation to progress this far?
+• ?What detection gap allowed the operation to progress this far — and what's the fastest way to close it during the active response?

 defender-actions.checklist